-Below the village is an idyllic area, even on scorching summer days it is in the shade of the evergreens and is always refreshing – sign posted the springs of Argiroupolis.
+Below the village is an idyllic area, even on scorching summer days it is in the shade of the evergreens and is always refreshing – sign posted the water springs of Argyroupolis or Argyroupolis waterfalls or Argyroupoli Green oasis.
 As the name suggests, the whole area is rich in water gushing spring water tumbles over rocks and stone everywhere in this fertile area with many plane and walnut trees.
 The traditional taverns, invite you for a meal in the shade of the trees and waterfalls.
 However, it is especially busy on Sundays and local holidays.
 So a visit during the week is advisable so get a better chance not to miss anything.

 “Ayia Dynami” (Holly Power) cave church is the spring of this enormous quantity of water that runs freely everywhere.
 These springs are supply the drinking water of Rethymnon city.
 For many years there was a carpet laundry on this spot with mills that used to make the famous Greek rugs “Flokati” and its ruins still remain.
 Vegetation is abundant in this fertile environment.
 Around the taverns at night the whole scene is quite magical with lights illuminating the shrubbery.